 18 Mistakes that Can Hurt Your Auto Accident Claim in Louisiana, and How to Avoid Them

-Being in an automobile accident in Louisiana can be anything from a minor inconvenience to a life-changing event.
+Being in an automobile accident in New Orleans, Louisiana can be anything from a minor inconvenience to a life-changing event.
 Indeed, auto accidents are the leading cause of personal injury and preventable death in America.
 While a fender bender can make you late for an appointment, a major crash can be devastating to you and your family.
 And if you are injured badly, your ongoing pain and medical treatment can last for years.
 An accident can also cause financial hardship due to missed work and mounting bills.

 Sadly, it is a mistake to believe that any insurance company, be it yours or the other driver’s, will pay for everything, and that your compensation will be immediate.
 In fact, insurance companies will do whatever they legally can to minimize payments and/or delay them whenever possible.
 That is why people who are the victim of another driver’s carelessness, or even their own mistake, most often have to rely on the help of an experienced personal injury or car accident attorney to receive the compensation they deserve.

 If you are involved in a car wreck in the greater New Orleans area of Louisiana, there are a number of things that you should know.
 You need to make sure that you do, and don’t do, certain things, because particular things can be held against you in an accident claim or court case.

 Here is a list of 18 mistakes that you need to be aware of, and how to avoid them.
 Any one of them can hurt your chances to receive the compensation you deserve: